spaceshuttl/coffer/README.md

 being fuzzy searching across notes.

 ##### * What Coffer is not
 Coffer is not designed to store highly sensitive information..
-You should not store your Credit Card numbers, bank account login, or MSN Messenger password here
+You should not store your Credit Card numbers, bank account login, or Club Penguin password here

 ### Installing